🔍 공개 퀴즈 검색

 Why does ignoring obvious objections weaken your argument?

-1. It doesn't affect arguments
+1. It doesn't affect arguments at all

 2. Ignoring always strengthens arguments